IlanReinstein/Portfolio/README.md

 The repo holds the data, the cleaning for each of the databases and a descriptive, visual analysis, followed by a datastory.

 The story.md holds the completed post with the data story.
 The details.md consists of the code chunks for the cleaning and visualization.
+You may find the HTML version of each of the posts here: http://rpubs.com/ireinstein

 Further improvement and growth will be done to implement more analytical tools.